Kirra FAQ

 In this context we consider community at a number of levels.

-Importantly, our Community model is designed to support the needs of people, animals and plants, our Biotope and habitat.
+Importantly, our community model is designed to support the needs of people, animals and plants, our Biotope and habitat.
+All the things in our immediate community space.
 Therefore, we promote and foster a process called "Social Prescribing - Creating meaningful Social Interactions for good Mental Health" This allows each individual to seek support for their own journey from the community as an entity, allowing the community to serve the needs of the individual, rather than the individual serving the community.